dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/organizational-roles.png

 In DMX you are free to define your own topic types and association types.
-Find out more about it in the section about :ref:`Modelling<user-modelling-label>`.
+Find out more about it in the section about :ref:`Modelling<user-modelling>`.

 .. _user-the-dmx-user-interface:

 **********************
 The DMX User Interface
 **********************

+.. _user-the-toolbar:

 The Toolbar
 ===========